Samsung/tizen-docs/docs/application/tizen-studio/web-tools/privilege-checker.md

 # Verifying Privilege Usage
-## Dependencies
-- Tizen Studio 1.0 and Higher

-The Tizen Studio provides a checker to identify potential [privilege](https://developer.tizen.org/development/training/web-application/application-development-process/setting-project-properties/api-privileges) violation problems in the application code.
+The Tizen Studio provides a checker to identify potential [privilege](../../web/tutorials/details/sec-privileges.md) violation problems in the application code.
 This check is performed automatically, and you can easily verify the source code in your project.

+<a name="use"></a>
-## Using the Privilege Checker<a name="use"></a>
+## Using the Privilege Checker

 The Privilege Checker is enabled by default.
-It is automatically performed during the [build process](https://developer.tizen.org/development/training/web-application/application-development-process#build) or code editing.
+It is automatically performed during the [build process](../../web/tutorials/process/app-dev-process.md#build) or code editing.

 To perform the check manually: